 - In July 2017, Death Valley, Calif., endured the hottest month recorded on Earth.

 - In late June 2017, Ahvaz, Iran, soared to 128.7 degrees Fahrenheit (53.7 Celsius) — that country’s all-time hottest temperature.

 Scientists and researchers around the world have been warning us of an impending environmental catastrophe for many years now.
-I haven’t really discussed environmental issues on my blog before, but as concerns about the state of the planet become more and more urgent, I know it’s something I want to start addressing more often.
+As concerns about the state of the planet become more and more urgent, I know it’s something I want to start addressing more often.

 ✮ ✮ ✮

 Last weekend I attended Dublin’s Pride parade, as I have done since the very first time I attended it in 2015.
 I recall the 2015 parade as a nerve-wracking yet empowering experience, and as it came hot on the heels of a momentous referendum that paved the way for the legalisation of same-sex marriage in Ireland, the lingering impact it has had on me is difficult to fully express in words.
 But as the event has grown more and more commercialised in recent years (and a number of queer people I know have become too uncomfortable to attend it for a wide range of reasons), my feelings about Pride have become complicated.

 Waterford Whispers is once again on hand to summarise many of my own thoughts on this (thoughts that I know are shared by a large proportion of the LGBT+ community) in their aptly-titled article, Corporations Go Back to Not Giving a Fuck About Gay Lads.

 With Pride week over for another year, huge multi-national corporations have begun to rid their branches and their media calendars of pro-LGBT messaging, or indeed anything that vaguely resembles a rainbow.